What Percentage of Internet Traffic Is Mobile?

 Yes, but are there any caveats you should know about?

 To optimize your website’s profits, mobile web and responsive design should be your priority.
+Easy navigation, quick loading times, and smooth experience among all devices are a must.

 Mobile SEO steals all the attention nowadays.
 There are so many factors in that game.